Skip to Calculator

 Skein Estimates by Project Size

 Here's a practical breakdown based on 14-count Aida, 2 strands, 70% coverage.
-These are totals across all colors — you'll split skeins by color based on your pattern's color usage.
+These are totals across all colors.
+You'll split skeins by color based on your pattern's color usage.

-Full-coverage designs (100% coverage — every square stitched) use more than the 70%-coverage estimate.
-Enter the correct coverage percentage in the [floss estimator](/cross-stitch-calculator) for your specific design.
+Full-coverage designs (100% coverage, every square stitched) use more than the 70%-coverage estimate.
+Enter the correct coverage percentage in the floss estimator for your specific design.

 Adjusting for Different Strand Counts and Fabric